 How Much Does It Cost To Transfer Colleges?

-In general, the cost to actually transfer schools is pretty minimal, you may run into some financial considerations along the way.
+The cost to actually transfer schools can vary.
 Here’s what you need to know.

 Are There Any Fees to Transfer Colleges?

-Usually, there isn’t a specific transfer fee to transfer colleges, says Saelens, although, of course, that can vary by individual school.
+Usually, there isn’t a specific transfer fee to transfer colleges, but it depends on the school.
 The main upfront costs you’ll run into when transferring include: